hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter2.md

 Crackling fire infused the silence as he paused, pensive, and Irena felt her mind reach out to his.
 Tiredness would have lowered his defenses, making it easy to penetrate through the barriers of his already unguarded mind.
 But the mind-numbing exhaustion that wrapped around her like a leaden cloak extended to her imaginary limbs; trying to grasp his threads of thought was like trying to touch the clouds.
 "It was my uncle who noticed my powers.
 I was… twelve, perhaps thirteen.
 One day he took me to a…" he trailed off, and Irena saw hesitation cross his feline eyes if she didn't feel it mentally.
 "Well, I guess I'm not supposed to tell you that story.
 Anyhow.
 Soon after we were visited by two men who made sure this was kept under wraps.
 Nothing scary – only, they made my parents and uncle take some kind of oath.
 And I was told to wait until I was of age, to come here and begin my education.
 So… Here I am."

 "You're barely of age?”
-Irena asked.
+Irena blurted, her brows shooting up despite herself.
 “You’ve got balls, kid.”

 He shrugged.
 “I’m not that much younger than everyone.
 Besides, I’ve had way longer than most to grow into my power.”